Nature Park Projects

 Nature conservation project

-In early June 2017, as part of an ANL (Bavarian Academy for Nature Conservation and Landscape Management) expert meeting, staff from the Donau-Auen National Park visited the Tiroler Lech Nature Park to see a successful reintroduction site of the dwarf bulrush and natural sites of the
+At the beginning of June 2017, as part of a symposium organised by the ANL (Bavarian Academy for Nature Conservation and Landscape Management), staff from the Donau-Auen National Park visited the Tiroler Lech Nature Park to see a successful reintroduction area of the dwarf bulrush and natural sites of the

 learn more